Jim-Shaddix/Lab-Work/README.md

 6. The rpr button provides an interface for exporting all of the data into input files for the rpr.exe program.
-7. The program also comes with a dashboard interface for tracking a particular peak as a function of temperature or magnetic field.
+7. The program also comes with a dashboard interface for tracking a particular peak across each of your datasets.

 ![alt text](images/peak_tracker.png "Image of the Application")